dsnowden25/CS5004-Midterm/Chapters/Chapter-3/Chapter_3.md

 Ever heard of the Gang of Four?
 Me neither, until now.
 They are a group of programmers (Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides) behind this famous design principle.
-It's design philosophy that depends on abstractions (interfaces, abstract classes), rather than concrete implementations.
+It's a design philosophy that depends on abstractions (interfaces, abstract classes), rather than concrete implementations.
-Access modifiers support the use of abstractions by hiding implementation details.
+Access modifiers support the use of abstractions (and interfaces) by hiding implementation details.

 **Bad: Dependent on an implementation**
 ```java